mrtrkmn/gitbook/event-processing/L3-Event-Processing-Optimizations.md

 ## Stateful Operators

-- A **stateful** operator processes incoming events wioth regard to a context
+- A **stateful** operator processes incoming events with regard to a context
     - Previous events (e.g in a window )
     - Internal state is maintained in the operator (e.g a counter, sum, partial pattern match, etc)